Ljubiša Stamenković: Mladenovac (2006–2007)

 After leaving Sevojno, Stamenković returned to his old club Mladenovac which then played in the Serbian First League second highest tier in Serbian football.
 They finished in a solid 10th position and were 4 points short of promotion play-offs, the main reason being too many draws.

-Bežanija (2007–2008): First job in the highest football rank of Serbia
+Bežanija (2007–2008): First job in the top flight of Serbia

-Piskavac started the season as OFK Mladenovac coach but in October 2007 Bežanija, struggling in the Jelen SuperLiga with only one win, offered the job to Piskavac.
+Stamenković started the season as OFK Mladenovac coach but in October 2007 Bežanija, struggling in the Jelen SuperLiga with only one win, offered the job to Stamenković.
 His job was to help the club survive and avoid relegation.
-In the end he failed to achieve the survival in the league.
+In the end he failed to achieve survival in the league.
 Under his management the club only won four games and was relegated convincingly.
 This was the first time Stamenković managed in the top tier of Serbian football.